npmcdn-to-unpkg-bot/monks.co/_posts/2011-11-20-driftingapart.md

 ---
 layout: default
-title:  The Science Of Drifting Apart
+title: The Science Of Drifting Apart cover
 year: 2011
 category: graphic
-bandcamp: "220805373"
+bandcamp:
+  type: album
+  id: 220805373"
-tagline:    "Cover Art"
+tagline: Cover Art
 ---
 I made the album cover for this single by [Scrvb MC](//blgn.mn/scrvb).
 It was released in November, 20.